raacee/sticks/README.md

 ### Dev server

-If compilation doesn't work you can always start a dev server and play the game in your browser.
+If compilation doesn't work you can always start a dev server and play the game in your browser locally.

 Run one of these commands in that case :
 ```shell